Romany Gypsy wedding. How many of us have watched the fly on the wall Gypsy wedding documentaries on tv.

 A big stereotype about the Gypsy way of life is that it’s flashy, attention-grabbing and revealing in more ways than one!.

 In the real world, every couple wants the best wedding in the world.
 The wedding of Lewis and Whitney in Gravesend, Kent was the perfect day, the weather was superb, Whitney the bride looked absolutely stunning in a traditional white dress, none of the stereotypical wedding dresses as seen on Tv.

 With the start of any wedding day, it’s always the hustle and bustle of getting ready, time is flying, the champagne and the Prosecco is out.
 The excitement of the wedding service ever approaching, tick-tock the clock is counting down.
-Pre-wedding shots in the garden with family and friends and the day is set.
+Pre-wedding shoots in the garden with family and friends and the day are set.